kablamo/puppet/README.md

 What it does not do
 -------------------

 This is mostly a list of tasks for myself.

- - scp .ssh/eric.pub newhost:~/.ssh/authorized_keys2
+I should make this into a bootstrap script.

+    adduser eric
+    passwd
+    adduser eric sudo
+    mkdir ~/.ssh
+    chmod g-rwx,o-rwx ~/.ssh
+    cat >> ~/.ssh/authorized_keys2